 - Alternative dispute resolution and ODR platform

-Should you be interested in participating in the project by becoming a trainer for SMEs or attending a local training, please contact the project coordinator Tania Berman at email@example.com.
+Should you be interested in participating in the project by becoming a trainer for SMEs or attending a local training, have a look at the website: www.consumerlawready.eu or contact the project coordinator Tania Berman at email@example.com.

 A website with more information will be launched in the Summer 2017.